 In order to ensure correct functioning of the spacecraft's star trackers (see Figure 2), co-aligned with the instruments' pointing axis, the spacecraft has to point at least 15° away from the Earth and 10° away from the Moon limb during standard observations.
 TVP uses these constraints.

-Note that observations of the Earth have been performed in previous AOs, in order to measure the Cosmic Diffuse X-ray background (CXB).
-We refer to Section 1.9 for more details.
+Note that observations of the Earth have been performed in previous AOs, in order to measure the Cosmic Diffuse X-ray background (CXB), see Section 4.1.11.

 6.11.2 Other constraints

 Eclipses: